Find Affordable College Courses

 $9,170 Average Tuition & Fees

 Our 2023 rankings named Saint Cloud State University the best value school in Minnesota for medical science students.
-Located in the city of Saint Cloud, St. Cloud State University is a public college with a large student population.
+Located in the small city of Saint Cloud, St. Cloud State University is a public college with a fairly large student population.

 Read More…